gettinshitdun/blog/content/Kotia/Exploring Process Management - Linux Kernel Internals.md

 ---

-title: Exploring Linux Kernels's Process Management
+title: Exploring Linux Kernel's Process Management
 ---

-These are all the notes while i am learning the linux kernel's internals specifically Process Management\
+These are all the notes while i am learning the linux kernel's internals specifically Process Management

-Currently I am learning these topics will update as i learn more\
+Currently I am learning these topics will update as i learn more

-My primary source is the Linux kernel development book\
+My primary source is the Linux kernel development book

 Currently this is the topic which i am learning